How Do You Tan With Fair Skin Without Burning? (Summer 2019)

 The good news is that once you have a base tan built up—once your body has produced a minimum amount of melanin that makes getting burnt less likely—you can downgrade to a lower SPF.
 You probably won’t get much tanning accomplished if you use an SPF 45 sunscreen and sit in the sun for hours, though.

-These days, you can even take a pill that will act as a sunscreen for you, though you may want to combine it with traditional sunscreen methods until you get the hang of how much protection it provides and how quickly.
+These days, you can even take a sunscreen pill to help protect your skin, though you may want to combine it with traditional sunscreen methods until you get the hang of how much protection it provides and how quickly.

 Serious Sunburn Care And Internal Burns